-Cool Roof Retrofits - Leverages funds to install 35 cool roofs on residential homes in the project area.
+Cool Roof Retrofits - Leverages funds to install 35 cool roofs.
+Cool roofs is one that reflects sunlight and cools itself by emitting any heat that is absorbed.
 The project will reduce interior temperatures during periods of extreme heat.
 Similar to the rooftop solar project, cool roof retrofits will lower energy and utility costs for property owners.